 To Northumberland, then onto Nidderdale, where land managers, nee farmers, spoke honestly of how hard the forthcoming rural transition will be.
 Perhaps especially for tenant farmers.
-Who, while they adjust fresh thinking and seek new partnerships, require understanding landlords, patient banks, and profitable agri-enviro schemes (ELMs).
+Who, while they adjust fresh thinking and seek new partnerships (such as Tees-Swale), require understanding landlords, patient banks, and profitable agri-enviro schemes (ELMs).

 Back north to Hadrian’s Wall.
 Talk of forestry is fraught with fear of unfashionable trees, personal perceptions, easy straplines, carbon confusion and tough tradeoffs.
 Especially when the fringes of Europe’s largest man-made forest rub up against once-coal-dug reclaimed now-protected-land, resulting in some knotty socio-ecological discussions.